The Latest: Biden: Sending help to India during virus surge - WTMJ

 Marshall Public Schools Superintendent Jeremy Williams says the child, who died Sunday, was a first grader at Park Side Elementary.

 While coronavirus deaths in children are rare, they can occur in otherwise healthy children, health officials said.
-“Since the start of the pandemic, three Minnesota children under age 18 have died due to COVID-19,” the health department said.
+Three Minnesota children under age 18 have died due to COVID-19, the health department said.

-Gov. Tim Walz released a statement Monday in response to the death, calling it “heartbreaking.”
-Walz’s office said the child didn’t have underlying health conditions.

-According to the school district, 22 students and staff are in quarantine at the elementary school, which will continue in-person instruction.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.